3 Best States to Retire in 2021

 For many, the main draw of Florida is the climate.
 Especially for those who are accustomed to the frigid northeast, the sun-drenched and balmy Florida weather is a welcome transition.
 However, the weather in Florida is not always quite so hospitable.
 In the summer, the heat in Florida can become quite severe.
 Thus, if you prioritize spending a lot of time outdoors year-round, there may be better fitting choices than Florida.
 Another obstacle to Florida’s climate is the hurricane season.
 Generally, at least one hurricane will impact Florida every year.
 Luckily, the effects of these storms are primarily in the coastal regions.
 Thus, selecting a home slightly inland reduces the risk greatly.

-The Housing Costs are Very Approachable
+The Housing Costs are Financially Friendly

 Another great reason why Florida is the one of the best states to retire is the cost of living and the very favorable taxing structures.
-While the price varies significantly based upon the region, housing costs in Florida tend to be very affordable.
+While the price varies significantly based upon the region, housing costs in Florida tend to be very affordable and financially friendly.
 Around Orlando, for example, a very nice home can be purchased for as little as $200,000.
 Further, Florida employs a very unique system for property taxes.
 The amount of income tax that you initially pay when purchasing a home is locked in as long as you own the property.
 Thus, you are immune to the fluctuations of a changing housing market.

 Medical Access and Infrastructure is Excellent

-The infrastructure of Florida makes it an extremely well-suited location for retirees.
+The infrastructure of Florida makes it an extremely well-suited location for seniors.
 Because of the large percentage of retired individuals that live in Florida, the medical industry has swelled to accommodate the demand.
 This means that regardless of where in Florida you live, there will likely be convenient and affordable access to any facet of healthcare you may need.

 Entertainment is Abundant